Apple in talks with US banks for person-to-person payment service - WSJ

 A launch isn't imminent, but one person told the Journal that Apple could roll it out next year.

-Apple has been talking with a number of banks about the service, including JPMorgan Chase & Co (JPM.N), Capital One Financial Corp (COF.N), Wells Fargo & Co (WFC.N) and U.S. Bancorp (USB.N).
+Apple has been talking with a number of banks about the service, including JPMorgan Chase & Co, Capital One Financial Corp, Wells Fargo & Co and U.S. Bancorp.